 Royal Hawaiian Movers makes the whole process a lot easier by packing up your computer for you.
 We use professional materials and best practices to get it done right, which gives you one less thing to worry about.

 What about insurance?

 Royal Hawaiian Movers’ standard liability is 60 cents per pound, per article.
-You can choose to buy additional liability insurance to cover the entire value of your computer, as long as that value is verifiable.
+For a small additional fee, you can get full replacement value protection to cover the entire value of your computer, as long as that value is verifiable.
 To qualify for additional liability for shipping your computer, it must be packed by Royal Hawaiian Movers.
 Subscribe to our newsletter to learn more about our packing services or to get a quote.